Collections & UDTs

 Interactive: Collection Internals

 Visualize how collections are stored on disk.
-Unlike a blob, each element in a non-frozen collection is a separate cell.
+Unlike a single blob, each element in a non-frozen collection is tracked as a separate physical cell.

 Logical View (JSON)